rfigurelli/Collective-Prompts/Collective_Prompts_White_Paper_v1_0.md

 - **Multi-agent orchestration:** Multiple AI agents operate in parallel to interpret, test, and refine prompts.
 - **Human-in-the-loop intelligence:** Humans contribute insights, challenges, or constraints to shape prompt direction.
-- **Real-time feedback loop:** All prompt variations are evaluated in parallel, optionally using sandboxed RAG sessions.
+- **Real-time feedback loop:** All prompt variations are evaluated in parallel, optionally using sandboxed RAG sessions [4].
 - **Cognitive diversity:** Different agents (or users) may prioritize novelty, clarity, brevity, evidence, tone, or ethical compliance.
 - **Consensus convergence:** A coordination engine selects the best-performing variant based on defined goals.

-This system turns static prompt writing into a collective dialogue that mirrors effective team-based ideation.
+This system turns static prompt writing into a collective dialogue that mirrors effective team-based ideation [3].

 ---